MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/content-inspection-built-in.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 > [!IMPORTANT]
 > Effective March 2023, we're retiring the built-in DLP content inspection engine.
 To ensure a smooth transition, we highly recommend that you begin transitioning your policies to the Data Classification Services (DCS) Content Inspection Engine.
-For those currently using the built-in DLP engine in active files, it will continue to work.
-However, we strongly advise you to move your policies to the DCS engine to take advantage of its improved capabilities.
+While the built-in DLP engine will continue to work, we strongly advise you to move your policies to the DCS engine to take advantage of its improved capabilities.
 For more information, see [Microsoft Data Classification Services integration](dcs-inspection.md).

 This article describes the process Microsoft Defender for Cloud Apps follows when running the built-in DLP content inspection on data in your cloud.